SMART-Dal/testability/README.md

 ## Preparing data for analysis
-Once we complete the analysis of repositories using docker files (that run DesigniteJava, DesigniteJava, and JNose), we prepare the data for final correlation analysis by following the steps given below.
+Once we complete the analysis of repositories using DesigniteJava, we prepare the data for final correlation/causation analysis by following the steps given below.

 - For RQ1 results:
     - Run `summarize_testability_smells.py` (`summary_for_rq1` method)